 Analyze your work and your days!

 May the peace and grace from the Lord Jesus Christ be multiplied unto you today!
 Today I want to talk to you about the need to analyze your work and your days.
 I would like you to see God Himself doing it when He was creating heaven and earth; we can read about it in the first book of the Bible – Genesis.God analyzed and assessed His work before making the next step in His plan.
 It is a very important principle: periodically we need to stop and look at the things we are doing.
 It is important to analyze what we have: Is it what we expected?
 Is it what we wanted?
-Is it good enough or we need to work more to make improvements?
+Is it good enough, or do we need to work more to make improvements?
 In Genesis we see God doing it again and again.

 «And God saw the light, that is was good; and God divided the light from the darkness.
 God called the light Day, and the darkness he called Night.
 So the evening and the morning were the first day» (Genesis, 1: 4, 5).